 Seizures are usually brief and can last anywhere from a few seconds to a few minutes.
 The brain is very good at stopping seizure activity.
 Immediately afterwards, a person may have no lingering effects or they could experience temporary effects, such as muscle weakness or confusion.

-Seizures are divided into three main categories: focal, generalized, or unknown onset.
+Seizures are divided into three main categories: Focal Onset, Generalized Onset, or Unknown onset.
 The category is determined by the location of the seizure activity within the brain at the beginning of the seizure.

 Seizures may also be described as either motor or nonmotor, depending on whether or not muscle movement is involved.